-As per the official syllabus, only the topics taught to you as part of syllabus for both class 11 and 12 will be asked in the NEET exam.
+As per the official syllabus, only the topics taught to you in both class 11 and 12 will be asked in the NEET exam.

-So, for preparing the biology syllabus, you need to be aware about the extent to which you need to know the concepts.
+Biology is a very vast subject.
+So, for preparing biology for NEET, you should know the extent to which you need to know the concepts.
 This topic wise breakup of each chapter is provided by NTA in the official biology syllabus for NEET 2021.

-The syllabus includes all the five units of class 11 NCERT Book, which are further divided into separate chapters.
+The biology syllabus for NEET includes all the five units of class 11 NCERT Book, which are further divided into separate chapters.
 Complete class 11 syllabus for NEET 2021 biology subject is given below:

 UNIT I: Diversity in Living World

-- What is living?; Biodiversity; Need for classification; Three domains of life; Taxonomy & Systematics; Concept of species and taxonomical hierarchy; Binomial nomenclature; Tools for study of Taxonomy – Museums, Zoos, Herbaria, Botanical gardens.
+- What is living?; Biodiversity; Need for classification; Three domains of life and Taxonomy & Systematics.
+Concept of species and taxonomical hierarchy.
+Binomial nomenclature.
+Tools for study of Taxonomy – Museums, Zoos, Herbaria, Botanical gardens.

 - Salient features and classification of animals - nonchordate up to phyla level and chordate up to classes level (three to five salient features and at least two examples).

 UNIT II: Structural Organisation in Animals and Plants